ajay10000/victron_bmv/README.md

-Monitor the Victron BMV-70x, optionally upload data to Domoticz as JSON via a LUA parser.
+Monitor the Victron BMV-70x and optionally upload data to Domoticz as JSON via a LUA parser.
 Optionally log data to a CSV file.

 VE.Direct protocol, using Python v3
-Adapted from Victron's vedirect.py, with thanks also to https://github.com/karioja/vedirect/blob/master/vedirect.py
+Adapted from various versions of vedirect.py, particularly https://github.com/karioja/vedirect/blob/master/vedirect.py

 v2.0